 As a result, judgment creditors can seize, sell, or place a lien on an owner’s assets.

-The Law: How Is the Corporate Veil Pierced in Texas?
+How to Pierce the Corporate Veil

 There are nuances to the Texas law on piercing the corporate veil, and we urge you to consult closely with an attorney if you have questions.